White Stadium: Renovation

-In 2023, the city of Boston announced that the stadium would undergo a $30 million renovation to prepare for the arrival of Boston Legacy FC, set to start play in the National Women's Soccer League in 2026.
-The renovation would include additional seats to bring capacity to 11,000 in order to meet the league's minimum standards.
-The renovation would be a public-private partnership.
-Boston Mayor Michelle Wu has been a proponent of the renovation.
+In 2023, the city of Boston announced that the stadium would undergo a $30 million renovation to prepare for the arrival of an expansion team in the National Women's Soccer League, set to start play in 2026.
+The owners of the team, which was eventually christened Boston Legacy FC, were the only group to respond to the city's RFP for a partner to renovate the stadium.